-Interstates 90 and 94 between Wisconsin and Washington function as major corridors for commercial and recreational travel.
+Interstates 90 and 94 between Washington and Minnesota function as major corridors for commercial and recreational travel.
 Extreme winter weather conditions, prevalent in the northern states within this corridor, pose significant operational and travel-related challenges.
-Idaho, Minnesota, Montana, North Dakota, South Dakota, Washington, Wisconsin, and Wyoming are predominantly rural and face similar transportation issues related to traffic management, traveler information, and commercial vehicle operations.
+Idaho, Minnesota, Montana, North Dakota, South Dakota, Washington, and Wyoming are predominantly rural and face similar transportation issues related to traffic management, traveler information, and commercial vehicle operations.

 Recognizing the value of coordinated, cross-border collaboration for ITS deployment to address these issues, Minnesota initiated a meeting in 2002 with representatives from each of the states within the corridor.
 The group established itself as a Transportation Pooled Fund in 2003 through the Federal Highway Administration (FHWA).